PacoReinaCampo/MPSoC-DV/doc/book/chapters/chapter4.md

 Advanced Computer Architecture encompasses various models and paradigms designed to optimize computational efficiency, parallelism, and performance in modern computing systems.
 These architectures are essential for addressing the increasing demands of computational tasks in various domains, including scientific simulations, data analytics, machine learning, and high-performance computing.
 Among these architectures, SISD, SIMD, MISD, and MIMD represent different classifications based on their approach to parallelism and instruction execution.
 Let's delve into each of them:

-- **Parallelism:** SISD offers limited parallelism, while SIMD, MISD, and MIMD architectures exploit parallelism more extensively.
+- **Parallelism**: SISD offers limited parallelism, while SIMD, MISD, and MIMD architectures exploit parallelism more extensively.

-- **Data Dependencies:** SIMD and MISD architectures may encounter data dependencies, where operations are dependent on previous results.
+- **Data Dependencies**: SIMD and MISD architectures may encounter data dependencies, where operations are dependent on previous results.
 MIMD architecture allows for maximum flexibility, with independent data streams and instructions.

-- **Programming Model:** SIMD and MIMD architectures are more suitable for parallel programming paradigms, such as SIMD instructions in GPU programming or message passing in MIMD-based distributed systems.
+- **Programming Model**: SIMD and MIMD architectures are more suitable for parallel programming paradigms, such as SIMD instructions in GPU programming or message passing in MIMD-based distributed systems.

-- **Applications:** Each architecture has its own strengths and is suitable for different applications.
+- **Applications**: Each architecture has its own strengths and is suitable for different applications.
 SIMD is efficient for data-parallel tasks, while MIMD is versatile and applicable to a wide range of parallel computing scenarios.

 In summary, advanced computer architectures like SIMD, MISD, and MIMD extend beyond the traditional SISD model to leverage parallelism and enhance computational efficiency, enabling the execution of diverse tasks across different domains.
 Understanding these architectures is crucial for designing and optimizing parallel algorithms, selecting appropriate hardware platforms, and achieving optimal performance in parallel computing systems.